-Although we will normally not discuss the Stack, Deque and FIFO Queue interfaces very often in subsequent chapters, the terms Stack and Deque are sometimes used in the names of data structures that implement the List interface.
+Although we will normally not discuss the Stack, Deque and FIFO Queue interfaces in subsequent chapters, the terms Stack and Deque are sometimes used in the names of data structures that implement the List interface.
 When this happens, it is to highlight the fact that these data structures can be used to implement the Stack or Deque interface very efficiently.
-For example, the ArrayDeque class is an implementation of the List interface that can implement the Deque operations in constant (amortized) time per operation.
+For example, the ArrayDeque class is an implementation of the List interface that implements all the Deque operations in constant time per operation.